- Discover the dangers of P2P lending for lenders and borrowers alike.

 - How P2P companies exploit borrowers and lenders with their marketing tactics.

 In a world of zero percent interest rates, peer to peer lending can look mighty tempting for yield hungry investors.

 Don’t be deceived.
 Your investment profit is determined by mathematical expectancy (most simply understood as probability times payoff).
 Expectancy=(Gain on a Winning Bet * Probability of Win) + (Loss on a Losing Bet * Probability of Loss).

-Simply put, if you are playing the peer to peer lending game from the investor side then you are gambling – not investing - because you are working with an unknowable and potentially unfavorable mathematical expectancy.
+Simply put, if you’re playing the peer to peer lending game from the investor side, then you’re gambling – not investing - because you’re working with an unknowable, and potentially unfavorable, mathematical expectancy.

 Take it away Doug…

 What is Peer To Peer Lending?

 Peer-to-peer lending brings crowd-sourcing to unsecured loans between individual lenders and borrowers.
 P2P company websites greatly reduce the transaction costs of getting a loan, allowing borrowers to enjoy lower interest rates.
 Lenders can diversify their own risks and achieve higher interest rates than currently available on CDs or money markets.

 On the surface it sounds good, but before you leap into P2P lending, you need to be aware of issues with the companies, their marketing strategies, and the lender’s poorly-understood risks.

 Yes, it’s true that many borrowers have paid off their debts with P2P loans, and some individual lenders have built up six-figure portfolios earning double-digit returns.
 However, in the last year, too much money has started chasing too few loans through companies that are struggling to grow their business.